 Male Maltese may develop testicular cancer and prostate issues.
 Neutering a male Maltese can reduce the dog’s risk of developing prostatic cancer and virtually eliminate its risk of developing testicular cancer.

-Male or Female Maltese: Final Thoughts?
+Male vs. Female Maltese: Final Thoughts?

 Copyright CaninePals.Com.
 All Rights Reserved.